You are here

 Oregon

-• The state of Washington as an employer is not required to remit unemployment insurance taxes to Oregon for an employee working in Oregon in most cases.
-However, Washington may still need to file reports to the Oregon Dept. of Employment.
+• The state of Washington as an employer is not required to remit unemployment insurance taxes to Oregon for an employee working in Oregon in most cases (Oregon will default state government employers as reimbursing employers).
+However, Washington state agencies will likely need to meet Oregon UI reporting requirements.

 Idaho

-• The state of Washington as an employer must remit unemployment insurance taxes to Idaho for an employee working in Idaho.
-The employing agency can choose to be a cost-reimbursing employer, which means that Idaho will send a bill for the state’s share of the employee’s benefits based on their earnings during the base period.
+• The state of Washington agencies should choose to be a cost-reimbursing employer, which means that Idaho will send a bill for the state's share of the employee's benefits based on their earnings during the base period.
+A cost-reimbursing employer will likely need to meet Idaho UI reporting requirements.

 Workers' compensation

-Workers’ compensation jurisdiction is determined using the same laws and analysis whether a worker is teleworking in another state due to COVID restrictions or working in another state for any other reason.
+Workers’ compensation jurisdiction is determined using the same laws and analysis regardless of the reason a worker is teleworking in another state.
 It is important to know that coverage determinations are made on an individual basis for each worker, based on their circumstances.

 This applies to all employees (employees of public agencies or private sector businesses).
 The Extraterritorial Coverage statute that governs these decisions is RCW 51.12.120, with specific sections cited below.